difcul/aw/5_building_web_services/README.md

 # Building a RESTful Web Service
 Tiago Guerreiro and Francisco Couto

-## REST Web Services

-This module aims to help you to build web services that follow the RESTful principles.
-In such services, URIs are used to access the resources, and the HTTP request method is used to define the action on that resource.
+In RESTful Web Services URIs are used to access the resources, and the HTTP request method is used to define the action on those resources.
 Examples:HTTP request
 - Google Drive: https://developers.google.com/drive/v2/reference/
 - Google Calendar: https://developers.google.com/google-apps/calendar/v3/reference/